RedAngel121/NytePack/README.md

 - [x] Added FTB Backups 2 Mod and config

 # Upcoming Changes:
+- [ ] Raw Copper/Iron/Gold bricks can be smelted into blocks, set to 2 ingots instead
+- [ ] cut power level in half for mobs
+- [ ] set mining level of create drill to stone (make sure they dont break things that they shouldnt break, dont ruin resources)
+- [ ] fix the recipes for the construction wands
 - [ ] DynTrees dont work when using constructs from M&A or using "felled oak" spell
 - [ ] Fix interaction rules in flan: leashing a boat and using the magic runes
 - [ ] Create new Quark recipes/tweaks/crafting/utility/slabs from logs using the chests as a guide